-Motorcycle Accident Attorneys and Lawyers in Albuquerque, New Mexico
+Motorcycle Accident Lawyers in Albuquerque, New Mexico

 According to the National Highway Traffic Safety Administration, motorcyclists are 27 times more likely to die in accidents compared to other road users.
 Motorcyclists don’t have the protective shell of a car.
 Even a minor fender bender can result in serious and life-altering injuries.
 When you combine the speed of the road, distracted or even drunk drivers, and drivers who fail to abide by the law, you have a potentially deadly combination for motorcycle riders.
 While popular culture may depict riders as risk-seekers, many riders are highly trained and take great care when sharing the road with passenger vehicles.
 Unfortunately, passenger vehicle operators may not have the training or the awareness to share the road with motorcyclists.
 However, when passenger vehicle operators make mistakes, the people who often suffer the greatest and most serious injuries are motorcyclists.